Kafū, aged forty-one.

 November 27th.

-At noon, I went to Nakasu Hospital.
+At noon I visited Nakasu Hospital.

-My chronic ailment was reported to have greatly improved.
+My chronic ailment was pronounced much improved.

 November 28th.

-The cold rain did not let up.
+The cold rain did not cease.

 December 1st.